Contrasting Modern & Vintage Pin-Up Art

 Models may pose in various states of undress as well.
 Artistic prints depict them about to remove clothing, or completely nude.

-The makeup was also serves to emphasize natural features.
+Makeup was used to emphasize natural features.
 In part, historians credit this to the limited makeup available due to war rationing.
 Foundations and powders were a key element, sometimes emphasized with blush on the cheeks.
 Eyebrows and eyes were contoured to make them stand out.
 And most iconically, the lips were made to look plump, vibrant and full.

 Purpose of Vintage Pin-Up Art